servo/rust-harfbuzz/README.md

 Bindings to the HarfBuzz text shaping engine.

-## Vendored Harfbuzz Sources
+## Vendored HarfBuzz Sources

-This repository contains a vendored copy of the `harfbuzz` sources as a git submodule.
-If building with the `bundled` feature, be sure to initialize submodules:
+This repository contains a vendored copy of the `harfbuzz` sources as a Git submodule.
+If building with the `bundled` feature, be sure to initialize
+submodules:

 ```
 git clone --recursive https://github.com/servo/rust-harfbuzz.git